zikosw/syn-antd/README.md

 PRs are welcome for any **additional wrappers to antd** that are missing, as well as any **example projects** that use syn-antd and show users how to get it started with shadow-cljs.

-We also welcome **bug fixes** for any custom elements to syn-antd such as `input-change-on-blur`, and `ant-options`, as well as suggestions or PRs for new custom elements.
+We also welcome **bug fixes** for any custom elements to syn-antd such as `ant-options`, as well as suggestions or PRs for new custom elements.
 That said, the goal is to minimize the amount of custom utilities present in this library.
 Any major quality of life improvements will be accepted, but others are encouraged to go in a separate library

 ## Example shadow-cljs setup